cleverberry/evilsaint/_posts/2020-11-24-cquer-academy-advanced-windows-security-course-2021.md

 The instructors, Paula and Mike were up-beat and excited to be teaching the revamped curriculum, the Zoom platform was stable and with the exception of one person the audio was crisp for everyone.

 Unfortunately, the first demo that Paula attempted didn’t work as expected, possibly caused due to the Demo Gods not receiving a big enough sacrifice prior to lesson commencement.
-When the demo didn’t work l had flashbacks to every to every demo I have given in my own private ethical hacking mentoring group that had ever gone wrong.
+When the demo didn’t work l had flashbacks to every to every demo I have given in my own private <a class="hover-link" target="_blank" href="{{ site.baseurl }}/ethical-hacking-mentoring-group">ethical hacking mentoring group</a> that had ever gone wrong.
 Luckily, Paula was a pro and was prepared with screenshots, so we all understood the point of what was supposed to happen.

 I am looking forward to the next session and depending on how this course progresses may do another CQure academy course straight after this one.